AUTHOR'S

 a very small, K-12 public school near Danville, KY.
 Here, in addition to 8th grade life science and 6th grade health,

 I taught 7th and 8th grade split classes in math and English.
-While I learned some valuable lessons, by the Summer I thought that perhaps teaching was not my path.
+While I learned some valuable lessons, by the end of the school year I thought that teaching was not my path.

 Next, at Western Kentucky University, I devoted a year in pursuit of my Master of Science degree.
 I completed the degree over the next few years, primarily via Summer coursework at two biological stations - Tech Aqua in north central Tennessee, and Mountain Lake Biological Station in Virginia.
 I then worked for 10 months as a unit secretary in a hospital in Bethesda, Maryland, pursuing Gayle, the young woman who would later become my wife, and exploring the possibility of a career in the health field.
 Finally, I returned to Louisville, determined to give teaching another try, but with the conviction that I would teach only science.